Tom-Draper/Roulette-Simulator/README.md

 Examples:
 "0.5 b -d -s 50"   =   50p on black, double wager after each loss, spin 50 times.
 "5 3rd12 -s 100 -l 5000"   =   £5 on the 3rd set of 12 and spin 100 times, repeat this command 5000 times.

-After entering a bank value, the available chips will be displayed.
-They include 0.5 to 100 in value.

 ### Available placements: